chungers/infrakit/docs/content/gcp/index.md

 Docker for GCP starts with a Deployment Manager template that will create everything that you need from scratch.
 There are only a few prerequisites that are listed above.

 It first starts off by creating a new network along with subnets and firewall rules.
 Once the networking is set up, it will create one machine that will be the swarm's first manager.
-This manager starts [Infrakit](https://github.com/docker/infrakit) that will take care of spawning Managers and Workers nodes.
+This manager starts [Infrakit](https://github.com/docker/infrakit) that will take care of spawning Manager and Worker nodes.
 At this point you will have x number of managers and y number of workers in your swarm, that are ready to handle your application deployments.
 See the [deployment](../deploy.md) docs for your next steps.

-A load balancer is set up to help with routing traffic to your swarm.
+A load balancer is also set up to help with routing traffic to your swarm.

 ## System containers